Need Help? Give us a call.

-To take on the challenge of starting a wine business, you need to be determined, fearless, and passionate about your craft—although owning a vineyard seems romantic, the wine business is a tough one.
+To take on the challenge of how to start a winery, you need to be determined, fearless, and passionate about your craft—although owning a vineyard seems romantic, starting a business in any industry is work, and the wine business is a tough one.

 Just take a look at the success story behind Russell Bevan of Bevan Cellars.
 Bevan bought his first 10 acres in Napa Valley’s Sonoma County in 2004, but it wasn’t until 2013 that he got his first 100-point Robert Parker score for his 2011 Cabernet Sauvignon.
 Shortly thereafter, his mailing list jumped from 500 subscribers to 3,000 in two days—and he saw a positive turnaround in the business’s bank account for the first time since he started his wine business.

 Between 2004 and 2013, the vintner lifestyle didn’t always taste so good.
 There was a time when Bevan’s family stopped returning his phone calls, because they knew there was a chance he was calling to borrow more money.
 “I cashed in my 401(k) and I had a quarter of a million dollars in credit card debt at one point,” he says.

 But Bevan has no regrets; in fact, he says, he only wishes he’d left his corporate job sooner for the wine-making business.
 Bevan’s dreams are the same that continue to draw would-be vintners to the trade, especially as sales of wine are going strong—in 2017, total U.S. sales revenue reached $62.7 billion.

 Those undeterred by the challenges of owning a vineyard need more than determination alone to get their ventures up and running—they’ll need some numbers, too.